silviamaggi/smd-com/_pages/now.md

 In progress:

-- _Girl, Woman, Other_, by Bernardine Evaristo
+- _The Left Hand of Darkness_, by Ursula K. le Guin

 Finished: